The Best Coffee Shop in California

 Four of us were packed into a rental car, heading North on the 101 Freeway.
 We were on our way to Sonoma for a weekend of wine tasting at one of our favorite vineyards.
-We were exhausted and dragging, so we were desperate for coffee.
-I opened Yelp on my iphone, typed in coffee and Weaver’s Coffee & Tea in San Rafael, California popped up.
+We were exhausted and dragging, so we were desperate for a cup of good coffee.
+I opened Google search on my iPhone, typed in a coffee shop near me and then nearest coffee shop to me and both times Weaver’s Coffee & Tea Cafe, in San Rafael, California popped up.
 The coffee shop was right off the Freeway exit so we decided to give it a shot.
 Talk about finding a gem in the most unlikely of places.
-This is a true coffee shop, and frankly, as far as I am concerned, one of the world’s best coffee shops.
+This is way better than Starbucks, a true coffee roaster with a groovy coffee shop, and frankly, as far as I am concerned, one of the world’s best cup of coffee.

-Since we had already turned in our rental car we grabbed an uber and we were at the coffee shop in eight minutes.
-Now, this Weaver’s Coffee & Tea coffee shop was slick, I mean super cool looking – all white with a huge video wall.
-We found out the video wall features a local artist each month.
-Plus, they show unique images, coffee videos and movies.
+Since we had already turned in our rental car we grabbed an uber and we were at the San Francisco coffee shops in eight minutes.
+Now, this Weaver’s Coffee & Tea coffees shop was slick, I mean super cool looking – all white with a huge video wall. (the video wall features a local artist each month for you artists looking for space to show your stuff) The coffee shop had another amazing espresso coffee machine.
 There was great music playing and some seriously ripped guys walking around.
 I found out later there is a gym next door, which now makes sense but at the time it made me feel self-conscious after all of the eating and drinking we had been doing in Sonoma.
-The Barista’s in the coffee shop were tattooed; one had a shaved head with bits of spiked purple hair.
+The Barista’s in the coffees shop were tattooed; one had a shaved head with bits of spiked purple hair.
 We expected attitude but they were just really nice.
-The spiked purple hair barista made a couple of amazing organic cappuccinos for my friends with beautiful latte art.
+The spiked purple hair barista made a couple of amazing cappuccinos for my friends with beautiful latte art.
 I grabbed a turkey wrap from the grab and go, and ordered a double espresso.
 I went to sit on a stool at the counter by windows and watched people mosey up and down Market Street.
 Just as I finished chowing my turkey wrap, the barista called out my name for my double espresso.
 I walked over to the espresso machine, tossed back that double espresso, and then went back to my stool at the counter.
-When it was time for us to go off in another uber to catch our ferry and tour of Alcatraz, I whipped out my credit card and bought four pounds of espresso beans, which I carried around with me for the rest of the day.
+It was absolutely the best coffee bean for espresso and crema I had ever tasted, and since I drink a lot of coffee, that is a serious statement.
+So, when it was time for us to go off in another uber to catch our ferry and tour of Alcatraz, I whipped out my credit card and bought four pounds coffees beans, the Original Blend Coffee, to use as my espresso beans, which I carried around with me for the rest of the day.